 The WMS computer lab is state of the art.
 In the 6th grade Computer Technology program, Microsoft Office and Google’s G Suite for Education are used, giving students in all grades varying degrees of exposure to word processing, spreadsheets, presentations, database and web page creation.
 All computers in the lab have network and Internet access.
 Digital cameras and web cams are also available for use in the lab and students use digital editing software to prepare pictures for documents and/or web pages.

 Emphasis is also placed on the importance of improving students’ keyboarding speed and accuracy in all grades.
-Williamson County, in conjunction with the State of Tennessee Department of Education has established a minimum competency of 30 net words per minute for 8th graders (25 NWAM for 7th graders; 20 NWAM for 6th graders) on 3’ timed writings.
+Williamson County, in conjunction with the State of Tennessee Department of Education has established a minimum competency of 30 net words per minute for 8th graders, 25 net words per minutes for 7th graders and 20 net words per minute for 6th graders on 3-minute timed writings.
 Instructional software is used to instruct, improve and evaluate touch keyboarding skills.

 “The arts must be at the heart of every child’s learning experience if… they are to have a chance to dream and to create, to have beliefs, to carry a sense of cultural identity.” – James D. Wolfensohn, former chairman of The Kennedy Center